tidathip-p/Exploratory-Text-Analysis-of-the-Guardian-s-Coverage-on-Southern-Thailand-using-R/README.md

 ---

 ## 📌 License
 This project is for academic and portfolio use only.
 Not affiliated with *The Guardian*.
+Feel free to contribute.